 We all like to think we're Photoshop gurus, but is there room for improvement?
-We list the common errors that slow designers down and prevent them realising their creative potential...
+We list the common errors that prevent designers realising their creative potential.

 Working in Photoshop is such a ubiquitous feature of our lives that much of what we do becomes automated and subconcious.
 But ask yourself whether your work habits are holding you back and making you less productive and affecting the quality of your work.

-Here, we outline eight of the most common mistakes designers make when using Photoshop.
+Here, we outline 10 of the most common mistakes designers make when using Photoshop.
 If you recognise any of these in your own workflow, it's time to make a change...

 - Read all our Photoshop articles here